CafeSamosaBlue/tapp/README.md

 This should resolve the issue

+5. WSL2 / Windows 10 Issues

-5. `docker-compose run backend rake db:setup` fails for *Windows 10* users
+    * `docker-compose run backend rake db:setup` fails for *Windows 10* users

         This issue is a weird one caused by Docker Desktop not working perfectly with Windows Subsystem for Linux 2 (WSL2).
-When you run `docker-compose up`, you will see "tapp-database exited with code 1". you can fix it by changing one line in `docker-compose.dev.yml`: change `- "./pg_data/db:/var/lib/postgresql/data"` to `- "./pg_data/db:/var/lib/postgresql"`.
+When you run `docker-compose up`, you will see "tapp-database exited with code 1". you can fix it by changing one line in `docker-compose.dev.yml`: change `- "./pg_data/db:/var/lib/postgresql/data"`
+        to `- "./pg_data/db:/var/lib/postgresql"`.

         This should resolve the issue.

+    * When you run `docker-compose build`, "building frontend" hangs

+      Delete frontend/node_modules (entire folder), run `docker-compose build` again.
+It shouldn't hang now.

+    * Hot-reloading of frontend files doesn't work.

+      Ensure that your source files are in the linux filesystem, instead of the windows filesystem.
+WSL2 cannot watch files for changes in the windows filesystem.